UofA-CSc-372-Spring-2025/CSc372Spring2025-CourseMaterials/SmallAssignmentWriteups/sa2-sml.md

 # Programming Problems
 <a name="prog"/></a>

-All of your solutions will go into a single file: `sa1.sml`.
+All of your solutions will go into a single file: `sa2.sml`.

 At the start of each problem, please keep the labels with short comments, like
 ```
 (***** Problem A *****)
 ```

-To receive credit, your `sa1.sml` file must compile and execute in with poly in the docker container you set up for SA1.
+To receive credit, your `sa2.sml` file must execute with poly in the docker container you set up for SA1.
 For example, we must be able to interpret your code without warnings or errors.
 The following command should test all of your code:
 ```
 % poly --script sa2.sml